-Only those economic operators invited by the contracting authority following its assessment of the information provided may submit research and innovation projects aimed at meeting the needs identified by the contracting authority.[...].

-In the procurement documents, the contracting authority shall indicate the regime applicable to intellectual property rights.
-In the case of an innovation partnership with several partners, the contracting authority shall not reveal to the other partners solutions proposed or other confidential information communicated by a partner in the framework of the partnership without its agreement.
+Only those economic operators invited by the contracting authority following its assessment of the requested information may submit research and innovation projects aimed at meeting the needs identified by the contracting authority that cannot be met by existing solutions.
+In the procurement documents, the contracting authority shall define the arrangements applicable to intellectual property rights.
+In the case of an innovation partnership with several partners, the contracting authority shall not, in accordance with article 18, reveal to the other partners solutions proposed or other confidential information communicated by a partner in the framework of the partnership without its agreement.
 Such agreement shall not take the form of a general waiver but shall be given with reference to the intended communication of specific information.

 4. The contracting authority shall ensure that the structure of the partnership and, in particular, the duration and value of the different phases reflect the degree of innovation of the proposed solution and the sequence of the research and innovation activities required for the development of an innovative solution not yet available on the market.
-The estimated value of supplies, services or works purchased shall not be disproportionate in relation to the investment for their development.
+The estimated value of supplies, services or works shall not be disproportionate in relation to the investment required for their development.

-Article 30 Use of a negotiated procedure without prior publication [Directive 2004/18/EC: Art.
-31]
+Article 30 Use of the negotiated procedure without prior publication

-- 1. In the specific cases and circumstances laid down in paragraphs (2) to (5), Member States may provide that contracting authorities may award public contracts by a negotiated procedure without prior publication.
-In any other cases, the use of this procedure is not allowed. - 2.
+- 1. In the specific cases and circumstances laid down in paragraphs (2) to (5), Member States may provide that contracting authorities may award public contracts by a negotiated procedure without prior publication. - 2.
 The negotiated procedure without prior publication may be used for public works contracts, public supply contracts and public service contracts in any of the following cases: - (a) where no tenders or no suitable tenders or no requests to participate or no suitable requests for participation have been submitted in response to an open procedure or a restricted procedure, provided that the initial conditions of the contract are not substantially altered and that a report is sent to the Commission where it so requests.

-A tender shall be considered not to be suitable where it is irrelevant to the contract, being incapable, without substantial changes, of meeting the contracting authority's needs and requirements as specified in the procurement documents.
-A request for participation shall be considered not to be suitable where the economic operator concerned shall or may be excluded pursuant to Article 55 or does not meet the selection criteria set out by the contracting authority pursuant to Article 56;
+A tender shall be considered not to be suitable where it is irrelevant to the contract, being manifestly incapable, without substantial changes, of meeting the contracting authority's needs and requirements as specified in the procurement documents.
+A request for participation shall be considered not to be suitable where the economic operator concerned is to be or may be excluded pursuant to Article 55 or does not meet the selection criteria set out by the contracting authority pursuant to Article 56;

-- (b) where the works, supplies or services can be supplied only by a particular economic operator for any of the following reasons: - (i) the aim of the procurement is the creation or acquisition of a unique work of art or artistic performance; - (ii) competition is absent for technical reasons; - (iii) the protection of exclusive rights, including intellectual property rights;
+- (b) where the works, supplies or services can be supplied only by a particular economic operator for any of the following reasons: - the aim of the procurement is the creation or acquisition of a unique work of art or artistic performance; - (ii) competition is absent for technical reasons; - (iii) the protection of exclusive rights, including intellectual property rights;